 Cluster headache is a type of severe, recurring pain that is located on one side of the head.
 It received its name from the clustering, or pattern, of frequent headaches that usually occur.

-- Episodic cluster headaches—These occur one or more times daily for multiple weeks.
+- Episodic—These occur one or more times daily for multiple weeks.
 The headaches then go away and come back months or years later.

-- Chronic cluster headaches—These occur almost daily with headache-free periods lasting less than one month.
+- Chronic—These occur almost daily with headache-free periods lasting less than a month.

 Either type of headache may switch to the other type.